Cooking with a microwave oven is highly convenient, as it’s simple and incredibly fast.

 Many plastics contain hormone-disrupting compounds that can cause harm.

-Bottom Line: Many plastics contain hormone-disrupting compounds like BPA, which can leak out when heated.
-Never heat your food in a plastic container unless it’s specifically labeled safe to use.
+Many plastics contain hormone-disrupting compounds like BPA, which can contaminate your food when heated.
+Never microwave a plastic container unless it’s specifically labeled safe to use.

-One safety issue with microwaves, is that they may not be as effective as other cooking methods at killing bacteria and other pathogens that may lead to food poisoning.
+For example, they may not be as effective as other cooking methods at killing bacteria and other pathogens that may lead to food poisoning.

-The heat tends to be lower and the cooking time much shorter, and sometimes the food heats unevenly.
+That’s because the heat tends to be lower and the cooking time much shorter.
+Sometimes, food heats unevenly.

-Using a microwave with a rotating turntable can spread the heat more evenly, and making sure that your food is heated sufficiently can help ensure that you kill all the harmful microorganisms.
+Using a microwave with a rotating turntable can spread the heat more evenly, and making sure that your food is heated sufficiently can help ensure that you kill all microorganisms.

-There is zero evidence that they cause harm, and some evidence that they are even better at preserving nutrients and preventing formation of harmful compounds, compared to other cooking methods.
+There is no evidence that they cause harm — and some evidence that they are even better than other cooking methods at preserving nutrients and preventing the formation of harmful compounds.